Customer Acquisition & Growth

 Step #1: Awareness

 Think of this as the first handshake.
 You're introducing yourself and making that initial connection.
-In business, this is when people first learn about your brand.
 Strategies at this stage often involve referral marketing, social media engagement, and online advertising.

 Step #2: Interest